Bhond/NBody/README.md

 I only compiled it on windows x64.
 (Linux on its way, maybe...).
 I am using Visual Studio 2022.

-Make sure cmake and gcc are installed.
+Make sure cmake is installed and that you can compile c++.

 - Install **VCPKG**:
 	Follow these steps: https://vcpkg.io/en/getting-started.html

 - Using **VCPKG**, you'll need:
-	1. Qt:x64-windows (very long...)
+	1. Qt5:x64-windows (very long...)
 	2. SFML:x64-windows
 	3. OpenGL:x64-windows